spine-tools/SpineInterface.jl/README.md

 A package to interact with Spine databases from a Julia session.
 See [Spine](http://www.spine-model.org/) for more information.

 ### :exclamation: :exclamation:  **GitHub organisation has been renamed!**

 New name [spine-tools](https://github.com/spine-tools), used to be spine-project (19.1.2023).
 Update your weblinks and git origin to all repositories (in each repository folder `git remote set-url origin https://github.com/spine-tools/repository-name`): Spine Toolbox, SpineOpt.jl, SpineInterface.jl, Spine-Database-API, spine-engine, spine-items.

 ## Compatibility

 This package requires Julia 1.2 or later.

 ## Installation

+You can install SpineInterface from the SpineJuliaRegistry as follows:

 ```julia
 using Pkg